Embraer EMB 314 Super Tucano: Light attack experiment

 In August 2017, the US Air Force conducted the "Light Attack Experiment" to evaluate potential light attack aircraft.
 Following this, it decided to continue experimenting with two non-developmental aircraft, the Textron Aviation AT-6B Wolverine derivative of the T-6 Texan II and the Sierra Nevada/Embraer A-29 Super Tucano.
-Tests conducted at Davis-Monthan Air Force Base, Arizona between May and July 2018, examined logistics requirements, weapons and sensor issues, and future interoperability with partner forces.
-The Air Force expects to have the information it needs to potentially buy light attack aircraft in a future competition, without conducting a combat demonstration, based on data collected during the first round of the experiment and future data anticipated to be collected in the next phase of experimentation.
-The A-29 had a fatal crash while over the Red Rio Bombing Range, White Sands Missile Range.

-By 2022, three A-29C aircraft had been delivered by Sierra Nevada to Air Force Special Operations Command.
+The Air Force initially announced that the next phase would be conducted at Davis-Monthan Air Force Base, Arizona, between May and July 2018, to examine logistics requirements, weapons and sensor issues, and future interoperability with partner forces.
+Flying for the second phase began in May 2018 at Holloman Air Force Base, New Mexico.
+On 22 June 2018, an A-29 operating from Holloman crashed over the Red Rio Bombing Range, part of White Sands Missile Range, killing U.S. Navy Lt.
+Christopher Carey Short and injuring the second crew member.
+In October 2019, the Air Force issued final requests for proposal for a limited number of AT-6 and A-29 aircraft for continued experimentation, training, and work with partner nations.
+Three A-29C aircraft later acquired by Air Force Special Operations Command were transferred to the United States Air Force Test Pilot School at Edwards Air Force Base in 2024, where A-29C operations formally began in 2025.